nanthachaics07/MovieReview-BackEnd/README.md

 Movie handling
 Middleware for routing
 Error handling

 # Contributors

-[Your Name]
-[Contributor 1]
-[Contributor 2]
+[SAFECS07]

 # License

-This project is licensed under the [License Name] License - see the LICENSE.md file for details.
+This project is licensed under the [MIT] License - see the LICENSE.md file for details.

 # Acknowledgments
 Inspiration